 As it orbits our planet, different portions of the Moon's surface are lit up by sunlight.
-Depending on where the Moon is around the Earth, we see a different shape in the sky.
+Looking up at the Moon from here on Earth, throughout the month the Moon appears to change shape.
 These shapes are known as the Moon's 'phases'.

-There are eight phases of the Moon beginning with the 'new Moon'.
-This is where the side of the Moon facing the Earth is not being lit up by the Sun at all, and so the Moon is invisible.
+There are eight phases of the Moon, beginning with the 'new Moon'.
+This is where the side of the Moon facing the Earth is not lit up by the Sun at all, and so the Moon is invisible.